ricsamikwa/RES-Things/README.md

 ### Setting up the environment

-Python 3.9 with Pytorch version 1.10 and torchvision 0.10.
-IoT device (NVIDIA Jetson Nano and Raspberry Pi).
+Python 3.7+ with Pytorch and torchvision 0.10 for IoT devices (NVIDIA Jetson Nano and Raspberry Pi) and Server.
 Some pre-built PyTorch and torchvision pip wheel:

 - Jetson Nano: https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-8-0-now-available/72048